Paul Cook (politician): Political positions

 In the first session of the 115th United States Congress, Cook was ranked the 33rd most bipartisan member of the House by the Bipartisan Index, a metric published by The Lugar Center and Georgetown's McCourt School of Public Policy to assess congressional bipartisanship.

-Cook opposes abortion.
-Cook opposes Common Core State Standards.
+Cook opposes abortion, as well as Common Core State Standards.

 Cook supports repealing the Affordable Care Act ("Obamacare").
 He supports legislation that "decreases premiums, makes it easier for employers to offer affordable healthcare options for their employees, and allows greater freedom for people to purchase a plan of their choice."

 Cook believes that the Deferred Action for Childhood Arrivals (DACA) is unconstitutional.

 Personal life

 Cook resides in Apple Valley, California with his wife, Jeanne.